aballal-source/Portfolio2/README.md

   - Express.js

 - DevOps:
-  - Vercel: A platform for frontend hosting and deployment.
+  - Vercel: A platform for frontend hosting, deployment, and Analytics.

 - Additional Tools:
   - Framer Motion: For animations and transitions.